chris1111/HP-ProbookEliteBook-Package-Creator-Clover/README.md

 #### This is a project to make easier installation of macOS on HP ProBook, EliteBook Laptop
 - Fully Support macOS Sierra 10.12, macOS High Sierra 10.13, macOS Mojave 10.14 and macOS Catalina 10.15, macOS Big Sur 11, macOS Monterey 12
+- Installation on macOS Ventura 13 is possible but no Graphics support for now.

 ## Credit: